 With its heated indoor pool, spa treatments, giant Wendy house and fireplaces in most cottages, Bruern also makes a great option for Easter or spring / autumn half-term holidays.
 And in winter term-times, we'd recommend it above all for couples wanting a cosy and romantic escape.

 Our Top Tips

 Bruern Cottages are set in beautiful gardens in the Evenlode valley, between Kingham and Shipton, in Oxfordshire.
 You're close to Bourton, Burford, Stow and Chipping Norton.

 London Heathrow is your best bet if arriving from overseas; Bristol and Birmingham also receive international flights.
 There is a small airfield in Kidlington, just outside Oxford, which receives private flights if you're feeling flush.

 It's easiest to arrive by car, and there's easy parking on-site.
 It's about 1.5 hours' drive from London, Birmingham or Bristol.
+There's no EV charging point but an extension cable can be provided.
 If you need to hire a car see our recommendations.

 The nearest train station is Kingham (2 miles away), which is connected to London Paddington by direct trains (journey time approx. 1h15).